 A Tri-partite Agreement was signed and KTC Child & Family Services Agency was incorporated on June 10th, 1997.
 The KTC Child & Family Services Agency was given delegation to provide Child Welfare Services to their people and is legislated by the Child, Youth & Family Enhancement Act.

-The three parties enter into a new agreement every five years, which has enabled KTC Child & Family Services Society to continue providing Child, Youth & Family Enhancement Services to the current four member First Nations (Loon River Cree Nation, Woodland Cree First Nation, Peerless – Trout First Nation and Lubicon Lake Band).
+The three parties enter into a new agreement every five years, which has enabled KTC Child & Family Services Society to continue providing Child, Youth & Family Enhancement Services to the current three member First Nations (Loon River Cree Nation, Peerless – Trout First Nation and Lubicon Lake Band).

 Peerless – Trout First Nation joined the Kee Tas Kee Now Tribal Council and KTC Child & Family Services Society as of February 1st, 2013.

 Lubicon Lake Band joined the Kee Tas Kee Now Tribal Council in June 2013 and KTC Child & Family Services Society as of January 2014.

 Whitefish Lake First Nation left KTC Child & Family Services Society as of October 27, 2020 and created their own agency to provide services to their member children.

 Woodland Cree First Nation left KTC Child & Family Services Society as of March 31, 2022 and created their own agency to provide services to their member children.